tendermint/tendermint/docs/using-tendermint.md

 as both of them are online.

-To make a Tendermint network that can tolerate one of the validators failing, you need at least four validator nodes (&gt; 2/3).
+To make a Tendermint network that can tolerate one of the validators failing, you need at least four validator nodes (e.g., 2/3).

 Updating validators in a live network is supported but must be explicitly programmed by the application developer.
 See the [application